oplS16projects/Mathletes/README.md

 # Project Title: Math Adventures

+Do you struggle with solving basic math problems?!
+Well fear not, you're not alone!
+In fact some of the smartest people in the world can't do basic arithmetic.
+Say goodbye to boring flashcards and hello to a new fun innovative way to learn basic arithmetic!

+### Authors

+Rajia Abdelaziz (@rajiaxoxo)
+            and
+Jeremy Daigneau (jDaigneau)

 ### Statement

 Some of the smartest people still can't do basic arithmitic.
 Say goodbye to boring flashcards and hello to a new fun innovative way to learn basic addition, subtraction, multiplication and division!
 Our team is going to set out to create a game that makes learning fun.
 It will allow users to select a character and then move over tiles to collect a specific number of items that solve a basic arithmitic problem.
 Users will have to collect the correct number of items to solve the problem.
 If they collect the correct number of items they are awarded points!